 Everything You Need To Know About Fake Tan & Laser Hair Removal

-We’re regularly asked about it and with good reason – the risks of fake tan and laser hair removal are serious and should not be ignored.
+We’re regularly asked about it and with good reason.
+The risks of fake tan and laser hair removal are serious and should not be ignored.
 We have put together a detailed explanation of everything you need to know about fake tan and how it affects laser hair removal.

-The most common complications that can occur when fake tan is present on the skin is prolonged erythema (redness) and pigmentation which sometimes leads to temporary discolouration of the skin.
+The most common complications that can occur when fake tan is present on the skin is prolonged erythema (redness).

-Laser is safe for all skin types, from pale white skin to dark black skin.
-Different lasers are used to treat varying skin tones so it is important that you try to keep your skin colour as stable as possible throughout your course of treatment.
+Laser is safe for all skin types, from pale white skin to dark skin.
+Different wavelengths of lasers are used to treat varying skin tones.
+It is important that you try to keep your skin colour as stable as possible throughout your course of treatment.

 Why does the laser cause a reaction to occur on the skin when fake tan is present?